Confusezius/Deep-Metric-Learning-Baselines/README.md

 #### Based on an extendend version of this repo, we have created a thorough comparison and evaluation of Deep Metric Learning:
 https://arxiv.org/abs/2002.08473

-The used code will be uploaded soon :).
+The newly released code can be found here: https://github.com/Confusezius/Deep-Metric-Learning-Baselines

+It contains more criteria, miner, metrics and logging options!

 ---
 #### For usage, go to section 3 - for results to section 4